mtsev/seba/README.md

     - `id` is the ID of the "Late Nights" category
     - `start` is the starting time for access to the category in `HH:MM` format
     - `end` is the ending time for access to the category in `HH:MM` format

-* `lounge` has info for the Gaming Mode feature:
-    - `id` is the ID of the "lounge" voice channel
-    - `game` is the name of the game for this feature to activate on
-    - `gameMode` is the name of the channel when Gaming Mode is active
-    - `normalMode` is the name of the channel normally